 In the past, enlisted sailors in the Navy were given enlisted ratings.
-On September 29, 2016, however, the Navy decided to eliminated the use of enlisted ratings.
+On September 29, 2016, however, the Navy decided to eliminate the use of enlisted ratings.
 This was a huge change for the Navy, as it had used enlisted ratings for the past 241 years.
 Instead of enlisted ratings, sailors are now referred to by their rank and Navy Operations Specialty (NOS).

 Of course, there are also officers in the U.S. Navy, which have a higher rank than enlisted sailors.
-However, that doesn’t necessarily mean that you can join the Navy as an officer — not without first working you way up from an enlisted sailor.
+However, that doesn’t necessarily mean that you can join the Navy as an officer — not without first working your way up from an enlisted sailor.

 Also known as a commissioned officer, officers in the Navy are required to have additional education and training.
 This typically includes a degree from a four-year college or university at minimum, as well as Office Training.
 Office responsibilities include low-level management, middle-level management and high-level command.